vineethkumarv/sv-wiki/Scheduler-schematics.md

 Postponed region PLI events are also scheduled in this region.

 There is no feedback path from the Postponed region back into the RTL or Reactive-loop regions, so the values displayed and the coverage collected will be the final values for that time slot.

---------------------------------------------- Race aviodance ---------------------------------------------

-Race avoidance:

-Sunburst Design Race Avoidance Guideline #3 dictates that all RTL combinational logic modeled using an always block should be coded using blocking assignments to ensure that combinational logic execute

-This region is where #0 blocking assignments are scheduled and per Sunburst Design Race Avoidance Guideline #8, engineers should not make #0 RTL procedural assignments3

-, which is a violation of Sunburst Design Race Avoidance Guideline #6.

-Sunburst Design Race Avoidance Guideline #1 dictates that all RTL clocked logic modeled using an always block should be coded using nonblocking assignments to ensure that the sequential logic will execute in the NBA region and correctly model the pipelined nature of sequential elements